 Best for: Local feel, great coffee shops, avoiding the tourist bubble

-Ari is one of Bangkok's more liveable neighbourhoods — tree-lined streets, independent cafes, good local restaurants, and a neighbourhood market.
+Ari is one of Bangkok's more liveable neighbourhoods: tree-lined streets, independent cafes, good local restaurants, and a neighbourhood market.
 It feels like where Bangkokians actually live and eat.
-BTS Ari is on the northern Silom line, giving reasonable connections across the city.
+BTS Ari is on the northern Sukhumvit line, giving reasonable connections across the city.

-Trade-off: Further from the main tourist sights.
+Trade-off: Further from the main tourist sights, with fewer hotels to choose from.
 A better choice for repeat visitors than first-timers who want to tick off the major temples quickly.

 Nimman (Chiang Mai, not Bangkok)